-☐ Open the Network Security > DoS > Glo obal dialog.
-Activate the SYN/FIN filter function.
-To checkbox. o do this, in the TCP/UDP frame, mark the SYN/FIN filter $\ \square$ Apply the settings temporarily.
-To do o this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos tcp-syn-fin To activate the SYN/FIN filter function. no dos tcp-syn-fin To deactivate the SYN/FIN filter function.
+□ Open the Network Security > DoS > Global dialog. □ Activate the SYN/FIN filter function.
+To do this, in the TCP/UDP frame, mark the SYN/FIN filter checkbox. □ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode.
+To change to the Configuration mode. dos tcp-syn-fin To activate the SYN/FIN filter function.
+To deactivate the SYN/FIN filter function.

-Activate the TCP Offset protection function
+Activating the TCP Offset protection function